Amor-Jansen/zippynerd-photography-studio/README.md

     - I used Fontawesome for the footer logos.
     - I used Favicon.oi for my favicon.
     - I used Balsamiq for the wireframes.
+    - I used https://ui.dev/amiresponsive for the image under my README logo.
  - ### Media

     - All images used in this project are my own.